jandog8990/Langchain-PineCone-RAG/README.md

 ## Update your local .env file
-To manage Langchain, OpenAI and Pinecone objects you will need to create environment variables in your repo .env file
+To manage Langchain, OpenAI and Pinecone objects you will need to create environment variables in your repo .env file.

 ```bash
 OPENAI_API_KEY=<your-api-key>